 Meet our members

-Member Lorena Fa Everatt extensive travel career, including a spell in Frankfurt as an au pair, gave her plenty of new skills which come in useful now she is permanently settled in Berlin with her partner Craig and 5-year-old step-son, Scott.
-As well as working in a pharma company, 33-year-old Lorena is also an aromatherapy advisor having discovered that essential oils cured her own skin problems.
-She is currently studying for a specialisation in feminine health.
-She joined BIWC in May 2019 and, as one of her hobbies is handicraft, she would like to start a Club group, teaching crochet, sewing, beadwork, lampshade-making and papier mache skills.
+Member Lorena Fa-Everatt extensive travel career, including a spell in Frankfurt as an au pair, gave her plenty of new skills which come in useful now she is permanently settled in Berlin with her partner Craig and young step-son, Scott.
+As well as working in a pharma company, Lorena is also an aromatherapy advisor, having discovered that essential oils cured her own skin problems.
+She is studying for a specialisation in feminine health.
+She joined BIWC in May 2019 and in 2020/21 she was the Vice Social Events Coordinator.

 Zeenat is Australian of Pakistani origin.
 She joined the Club in 2010, soon after moving to Berlin.
 The Club has given her the opportunity to meet women from different cultures and has helped her in getting to know Berlin.
 Zeenat enjoys attending the reading groups, business lunch and kool kiez whereby we explore different districts of Berlin.
 Zeenat left the Club for two years as she was working full time but rejoined in 2019, as she found that the Club is a great way to expand her circle of friends and to meet like-minded women.
 Moreover, it is great way not to feel alone as you meet other women who are experiencing the same issues as they navigate through this wonderful city.
-She served as membership secretary from 2015-2017.
-Currently, Zeenat is the the Vice President of the Club.
+She served as membership secretary from 2015-2017, and in 2019 she was vice president of the Club.
 She was motivated to volunteer for this position as it was an opportunity to give something back to Club that has been a very comforting place to make new friends.

 Lucy returned to Berlin in May 1991 after having spent the summer 1990 in the city between her 3rd and 4th years at university.
 Two weeks after graduation, she was on the plane and has never looked back!
 She became a member in 1994, after hearing about the BIWC at the farewell activities for the US military base.
 Sue Williams, membership secretary at the time, was there promoting the BIWC and Lucy thought it sounded like an interesting Club to join.
 Although she was already established in Berlin and not actively seeking contact to the international community, she says the Club did provide a wonderful opportunity to meet women from around the world.